rawify/GPS.js/README.md

 - faa: The FAA mode, introduced with NMEA 2.3
 - valid: Indicates if the checksum is okay

+ZDA - UTC day, month, and year, and local time zone offset
+---

+The parsed object will have the following attributes:

+- type: "ZDA"
+- time: The time given as a JavaScript Date object

 GPS State
 ===